The Role of SMEs in Nigeria Economic DevelopmentAbbakin

 MSMEs’ contribution to exportation also accounted for 7.27%.

-As we can see from above, there are over 37 million micro, small and medium enterprises, MSMEs in Nigeria that have employees.
+Therefore, there are over 37 million micro, small and medium enterprises in Nigeria that have employees.

 If each firm hired one more employee, we would be out of our current predicament.